This post was originally published in March 2019 and has been updated.

 Seasonings

 Potatoes can be seasoned with a variety of herbs and spices.
-You can customize the flavors to compliment the rest of the meal.
+You can customize the flavors to complement the rest of the meal.
 Some of my favorite seasonings for roasted potatoes include:

 - onion powder